liamrosenfeld/Tonnetz/text/how-to.md

 The UI is designed to be reasonably self descriptive without being busy, but if you have any questions, you've come to the right place!

+## Starting

+Click the start button under the playback section to start audio playback.
+It can then be muted and unmuted with that same button.

 ## Navigating the Lattice

 The lattice can be traversed two ways: keys and buttons.
 You can either click on the button for the move you want or just click the key next to the move (recommended if you have a physical keyboard).